The concept of Capital Maintenance

 Calculation of Profit Earned for the period Ended 31st December 2007

 Recommendation: According to the concept of capital maintenance, dividend payable in a period should not be more than the profit earned in the same period.
-The determination of profit value would be influenced by concept used in measuring capital from the computation above the profit earned for the period ended 31st December 20X3 amounted to US$ 150, 000 based on money financial concept of capital while US$ if it is in a real financial concept of capital.
-However, the profit for the period ended 31st December 20X3 should be US$90, 0000 being the minimum possible profit for the year.
+The determination of profit value would be influenced by concept used in measuring capital from the computation above the profit earned for the period ended 31st December 2007 amounted to US$ 150, 000 based on money financial concept of capital while it is US$ 110,000 if based on real financial concept of capital.
+However, the profit for the period ended 31st December 2007 should be US$90, 0000 being the minimum possible profit for the year.
 However, if it is in the policy of ABC to measure capital based on financial concepts.
-The Maximum dividend payable will be US$100,000
+The Maximum dividend payable will be US$110,000

 Note: The best dividend policy to be recommended Is US$90,000.
 This is chosen with respect to the prudency concept of Accounting.